freeplane/docs/src/docs/ai/ai-integration-troubleshooting.md

     formatted, including protocol and port.
 - `Unknown AI provider selection.`
   - Re-check provider settings in Preferences.

+### Prompts and profiles

+If you cannot find saved prompts or assistant profiles:

+1. Open `Tools > Open user directory`.
+2. Check these files:
+   - `ai-prompts.json`
+   - `ai-assistant-profiles.json`

+If prompts do not behave like normal chat, that may be expected:

+- prompts are separate from assistant profiles,
+- shown prompts open their own chat,
+- hidden prompts do not stay as visible saved chats.

+### Formula editing is missing or not offered

+If AI does not offer formula editing:

+- check `AI tool availability`,
+- enable `AI may edit formulas`.

+Formula editing is gated separately from ordinary AI editing.

+### AI-owned script review behaves differently than expected

+If an AI-owned script waits for you instead of running immediately, check `AI-owned script execution policy`.

+- `Shown, user must press Run`
+  - opens the review dialog and waits for your decision.
+- `Hidden, AI may run directly`
+  - allows direct execution.

+If you see a popup with a script result, that popup may have been created by the script itself rather than by the AI-owned review dialog.
+Prefer `return` or `println` in scripts when you do not want UI popups.

+### Formula execution fails while editing

+If formula execution fails with a message about blocked execute calls, check the formula-plugin setting `Block formula map edits`.

+When enabled, formulas that try to apply map edits during evaluation or validation can fail by design.

+This is especially relevant if a formula tries to create nodes or make other map changes.

+### Editor attachment and AI repair

+If the `AI` button in `Formula Editor` or `Edit script` does not behave as expected:

+- check that you are using Freeplane `1.13.3` or later,
+- check `Attached editor chat mode`,
+- if formula repair is offered after an execution failure, remember that the repair request is optional and starts only if you choose it.

 ### MCP not working